FAQS about ADULT MOSQUITO CONTROL

 The District’s aggressive campaign against mosquito larvae is intended to minimize the need to use adulticides, but it is not always possible to prevent all adult mosquitoes from emerging.
 When adult mosquitoes infected with West Nile virus are found in an area, adult mosquito control treatments are used to quickly minimize the threat to human health.
 Adult mosquito control is always done in conjunction with intensified efforts to locate and reduce mosquito breeding sites so that more adult mosquitoes cannot emerge.

 If West Nile virus is detected in the community, the District’s initial response will be to intensify its efforts to locate and reduce mosquito breeding sites, increase its levels of larviciding in those areas in which West Nile virus has been found, and increase trapping of adult mosquitoes for disease testing.
 Reducing the adult mosquito population with pesticides (adulticides) registered by the US Environmental Protection Agency (EPA) will be done if necessary to prevent human illness or to suppress a heavy nuisance infestation of mosquitoes.
-The decision to spray, by truck mounted sprayers, will be based on surveillance information or the documentation of West Nile virus activity at a level that indicates a threat to human health.
-Spraying will be concentrated in areas most at risk for disease occurrence and will be conducted by certified and licensed applicators.
+The decision to treat, using truck mounted equipment, will be based on surveillance information or the documentation of West Nile virus activity at a level that indicates a threat to human health.
+Adulticide treatment will be concentrated in areas most at risk for disease occurrence and will be conducted by state-certified vector control technicians.
 The District’s aggressive campaign against mosquito larvae is intended to minimize the need to use adulticides.

 How do you notify residents about fogging?

 We use a variety of methods to notify residents that we are fogging, including contacting local media, posting a notice on our website, and sending email alerts to residents who have subscribed.
+You can subscribe to the email alert list by clicking on the 'Join our mailing list' button on the lower right of your screen or by contacting the District directly and asking to be added to the list.
 The cities in our district also use their own notification systems; these vary by city.

 How can I find out when and where you’re fogging?